Licensing

 You do need a commercial license if…

 • You offer the gateway, or a derivative of it, as a hosted, managed, or software-as-a-service offering to third parties.
-(Building a competing managed gateway service from this code is the textbook BSL trigger.)

 • Your gross annual revenue derived from or attributable to the gateway exceeds USD $1,000,000.